About Freight Masters

-Martin comments that the key to our success is understanding that both staff and customers are our most valuable asset which makes for a healthy team atmosphere.
+The key to our success is understanding that both staff and customers are our most valuable asset which makes for a healthy team atmosphere.
 Team members go the extra mile and our customers stay loyal because they are treated with respect.

 Another factor in our success is our central Location and we also service Mount Ruapehu.
 Our yard and storage space allows us to hold freight safely when roads are closed in the Central Plateau allowing us to deliver as soon as the roads reopen, whereas other companies can't do this because of a lack of logistical support.

-The bottom line is this says Martin, 'It's all about building relationships, being honest with people and keeping close to customers so they always know what's going on.
+The bottom line is this says Freight Masters, 'It's all about building relationships, being honest with people and keeping close to customers so they always know what's going on.
 Being a smaller company allows us to provide a more personal service that may be lost in the machinery of larger companies.